doworian/vwii-ax88772c-patcher/README.md

 # vwii-ax88772b-patcher

-Patches vWii IOS80 and IOS58 to support ASIX AX88772B/C USB ethernet adapters.
+Patches vWii IOS36, IOS80 and IOS58 to support ASIX AX88772B/C USB ethernet adapters.
 The stock driver only handles the original AX88772 (PID `0x7720`) - the 772B/C reports `0x772B`.

 The AX88772C chip reports PID `0x772B` on the USB bus (same as the 772B), not `0x772C`.
 Confirmed via Windows Device Manager hardware IDs.
 (Verify on your own PC to be sure)

 ## What it patches

-**IOS80 - ARM32 ETH driver, 0000000b.app (9 patches):**
+**IOS36 + IOS80 - ARM32 ETH driver (9 patches each, identical binary):**

 | # | Patch | Description |
 |---|-------|-------------|